GoosefleetEO/aa-structuretimers/README.md

 ## Overview

-Structure Timers is a rewrite of the Auth's Structure Timers app.
-It has the same basic functionality has timerboard:
+Structure Timers is a rewrite of the Auth's timerboard app.
+On top of the basic functionality provided also by timerboard it has many additional useful features:

 - Create and edit timers for structures
 - See all current timers at a glance and with live countdowns for each
 - Restrict access to your corporation members

-But also comes with many of the additional features that have been requested by users for years:

 - Get automatic notifications about upcoming timers on Discord
 - Define a timer type (e.g. armor or hull)
 - Restrict timer access to your alliance and/or people with opsec clearance